-Over the pandemic we took a more content marketing led approach to drive awareness of NMRN, engagement with the Museum and to support commercial and fundraising asks.
+Over the last 12 months digital platforms have been restructured and a content marketing approach has been implemented to drive awareness of NMRN, engagement with the Museum and to support commercial and fundraising asks.
 This approach is designed to 'widen the pool' and increase opportunity for financial return.